Merbein

-Merbein is also home of Mildara Wines, a winery W. B. Chaffey built in 1913 for the first intake of grapes in 1914.
+Merbein is also home of Mildura Wines, a winery W. B. Chaffey built in 1913 for the first intake of grapes in 1914.
 The winery, originally known as the Mildura Distillery and Winery, stands on a 30-metre sandstone cliff near Pump Hill.

 Salt lake at Merbein, October 2024.

 History

 Merbein is the most northern Victorian town and celebrated 100 years as an irrigation settlement in 2009.
 The Merbein irrigation settlement, originally known as White Cliffs for its river cliffs, was established on a pastoral holding in 1909.
 It was one of the first state-owned pumped irrigation settlements in Victoria.
 A Rotary Club of Merbein sign states: "Irrigation commenced in 1910 originally for pasture and grain crops, but quickly assumed its present economy of vineyard and orchard culture."